My Golden Visa immigration services logo

 Download the guide

-Golden Visa and Golden Passport programs offer unique benefits tailored to investors' needs, whether for residency or full citizenship.
+residence-by-investment and citizenship-by-investment programmes offer unique benefits tailored to investors' needs, whether for residency or full citizenship.
 Understanding the advantages of each can help investors choose a program that aligns with their goals for international mobility, lifestyle, and financial planning.

 1. Residency requirements.
-Both Golden Visas and Golden Passports grant the right to live in the country that issues them.
+Both Golden Visas and Citizenship-by-investment programmes grant the right to live in the country that issues them.
 However, the residency obligations differ significantly.

 Golden Visa holders are usually not required to live in the country full-time to maintain their residency status.
 For example, Portugal requires just seven days per year, while Greece has no residency requirements at all.
 However, those seeking citizenship after a Golden Visa must typically meet strict residency requirements, such as living in the country permanently for several years.